 Important – Quarantine

-To protect its unique wildlife, Kangaroo Island holds quarantine to stop pests and diseases from mainland Australia to enter the island.
+To protect its unique nature and wildlife, Kangaroo Island’s quarantine rules are strict to stop pests and diseases from mainland Australia to enter the island.

 Restricted items included bees and honey products, potatoes, foxes, and rabbits.

 Check the Australian Interstate Quarantine website for the latest on this topic.

 Have you been to this beautiful place before?
 Let us know your favourite Kangaroo Island attractions below!

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products that ourselves or our fantastic editorial team have personally experienced, and regularly review these.
 Thanks for your support, kind friend!